Running the Analysis

 There are two ways to appropriately handle misclassified loans that are identified as in-scope in the raw data set but are then not matched.

 - Correct the classification in the raw loan book and re-run the matching process.
 If the loan was clearly mis-classified, this may be the most appropriate way to handle the issue.
 It may be a good idea to record any such changes made in the input data though.
-The upsdie of this approach is that the loan will now either be matched correctly, as it will be assigned the sector that the company should have and therefore find an entry in the ABCD data set to match against.
+The upside of this approach is that the loan will now either be matched correctly, as it will be assigned the sector that the company should have and therefore find an entry in the ABCD data set to match against.
 Or, if there is still no match to be found in the ABCD, the loan will correctly be missing in the appropriate sector and therefore indicate a lower match success rate where it should.

 - If a manual re-classification of the raw loan book is not possible